 Chicken Katsu

-Wonderfully golden and crispy, this easy chicken katsu is loaded with flavor from a couple of secret ingredients.
+Wonderfully golden and crispy, this easy chicken katsu recipe is loaded with flavor from a couple of secret ingredients.
 Drizzled with tonkatsu sauce, it’s the perfect Japanese side-turned-main dish.

 Close-up of chicken katsu with tonkatsu sauce over rice.

-Easy Japanese Chicken Katsu Recipe
+Why You’ll Love This Chicken Katsu Recipe

-Ready in less than 30 minutes, it’s surprising how much flavor this simple recipe packs.
-With a bit of dashi, garlic powder, and ground ginger in the eggs and breading station, this Japanese panko chicken will steal all the spotlight.
-Don’t worry about it ever getting boring— you can make it with pork or even add some heat with Sriracha!
+• Flavorful: With a bit of dashi, garlic powder, and ground ginger in the eggs and breading station, this Japanese panko chicken will steal the spotlight.

 What Is Katsu?

 Japanese katsu refers to any deep-fried, breaded cutlet.
 It is made with chicken, pork, beef, or even fish.
 Katsu is usually sliced and drizzled with various sauces and condiments like tonkatsu sauce or Japanese mayo.
 It’s often served as a side or a main dish.
+Chicken Katsu is a classic dish prepared with crispy deep-fried chicken and pairs deliciously with tonkatsu sauce.

 Ingredients for chicken katsu.